The Secrets Surrounding Chatfield Hollow State Park

 Both buildings were in ruin, with plants reclaiming their territory and roofs in different states of cave in.
 We observed and imagined what this all looked like in the past, with a hint of sadness over the state of disrepair, knowing that these once historic buildings could not be fixed.

-With light growing dimmer in the deep forest, we decided to head back to Chatfield state park where we’d left the car, and save the rest of the Chatfield trail for another day.
+With light growing dimmer in the deep forest, we decided to head back to Chatfield State park where we’d left the car, and save the rest of the Chatfield trail for another day.

 Caved in roof and building in a state of disrepair